Seeing Begins With Looking

 - Terry Barrett, Criticizing Photographs

-I would like to offer three fundamental characteristics of photographs, or art in general, and add to that a fourth one.
+I would like to offer three fundamental characteristics of photographs, or art in general, and add to that one more.
 This will create a triangular pyramid.
-I suggest that we consider this structure being connected on flexible joints and hovering somewhere inside it will be our own view of the work under consideration.
+I suggest that we consider this structure being connected by flexible joints and hovering somewhere inside it will be our own view of the work under consideration.
 The elements of this will be:

 - Mind, my addition to the above, or our way of seeing guided by our mental framework and body of knowledge